Financial-Times/sso-support/_posts/2016-08-31-a-guide-to-fsso.md

 ### Once I am a member of an Access Federation, how do I get set up to access FT.com?
 Once you are a member, you will just need to supply the FT with your EntityID, which your Access Federation will supply you with.
 We will use this ID to add the SSO access method to your account.

+You can find more information  federated set up section here> [FT SSO Setup - Federated SSO Introduction](https://financial-times.github.io/sso-support/2016/08/30/federated-sso)

 ### If I am not currently part of an Access Federation, can I still be set up with single sign on?
-Unfortunately, not at the moment.
-Our current Single Sign On solutions require the client to be a member of an Access Federation.
+Your organisation can still be set up with single sign on access to FT.com if you are not currently a member of an Access Federation or if joining an Access Federation is not suitable for you organisation.
+Our Peer 2 Peer SSO  access allows users to access FT.com using their employee enterprise IDP.

+For more information on Peer 2 Peer SSO access please visit [FT SSO Setup - Peer-to-Peer SSO Introduction](https://financial-times.github.io/sso-support/2016/08/30/p2p-sso)

 ### How are SSO users deprovisioned?
-If an SSO enabled user doesn’t access via the SSO route for 90 days the FT will assume that their access has been removed on the client’s side, and the user will be deprovisioned.
+As an additional feature with SSO set up, if an SSO enabled user doesn’t access via the SSO route for 90 days the FT will assume that their access has been removed on the client’s side, and the user will be deprovisioned.
 Deprovisioned means that the user will be automatically moved from the relevant active user group to the organisation’s inactive user group.
 The user will be notified that this change has happened, and that will revert to having registered access to the site.
 The user will also be notified after 83 days of inactivity warning them that they will shortly lose their subscription access, if they do not log in before the 90 days cut off.

 ### How are SSO users reprovisioned?
 If a deprovisioned user accesses the site via the SSO route, they will be automatically reprovisioned.
 This means that the FT will automatically recognise that the user is coming from an SSO enabled organisation.
 They will be moved from the inactive user group and will become a member of the relevant active user group where they will regain their subscription access.
 This will be seamless and should not be visible by the end user.